Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Comparison of Simulated Survey Strategies

 \section{Comparison of Simulated Survey Strategies}

-Within this paper we have simulated a total of 11 different SN survey strategies for the {\it WFIRST} mission.
+Within this paper we have simulated a total of \NSTRATEGY\ different SN survey strategies for the {\it WFIRST} mission.
 Here we compare each strategy, assessing how successful they are at constraining dark energy models, via their FoM values.
 We also examine the details of these strategies, such as redshift distribution of SNe~Ia, and suggest how they may be improved.

-Using the ``optimised" systematic uncertainties described above we have evaluated the impact of each uncertainty on each of our simulated surveys, the results of which are presented in Figure~\ref{allsys}, with Table~\ref{fomvalss} listing the FoM$_{\rm stat}$, FoM$_{{\rm tot}, {\rm curr}}$, and FoM$_{{\rm tot}, {\rm opt}}$ values determined for each case.
-For completeness the FoM values presented here are calculated using the original version of CosmoMC, where the full set of Planck likelihoods are considered.
-Figure~\ref{allsys} indicates that the surveys examined possess a wide range of FoM$_{\rm stat}$ (103 -- 476) values compared to a much narrower range of FoM$_{{\rm tot}, {\rm curr}}$ (71-- 198) values.
+Using the {\blue``optimistic"} systematic uncertainties described above we have evaluated the impact of each uncertainty on each strategy, the results of which are presented in Figure~\ref{allsys}, with Table~\ref{fomvalss} listing the $\FoMstat$, $\FoMcurr$, and $\FoMopt$ values determined for each case.
+For completeness the FoM values presented here are calculated using the original version of \CosmoMC, where the full set of Planck likelihoods is used.

+Figure~\ref{allsys} shows that these strategies result in a wide range of {\red $\FoMstat$ (211 -- 704)} values compared to a much narrower range of {\red $\FoMcurr$ (86 -- 169) values}.

-Examination of strategies that use both the IFC-S and WFC (e.g., SDT, SDT* and SDT* Highz) allow us to draw several important conclusions.
-The SDT strategy as outlined in \citet{Spergel15} results in a lower than expected number of SNe~Ia at $z < 0.6$.
-This decrease in low-$z$ SNe is a result of the short exposure time within the shallow tier of the imaging survey, and the strict spectrophotometric selection criteria.
+Examination of strategies that use both the IFC-S and WFC (e.g., SDT, SDT* and SDT* Highz) lead to several important conclusions.
+The SDT strategy as outlined by \citet{Spergel15} results in a lower than expected number of SNe~Ia at $z < 0.6$.
+This decrease in low-$z$ SNe is a result of the short exposure time within the shallow tier of the imaging survey, and the strict SDT spectrophotometric selection criteria.

-Slight modification of these selection criteria as implemented in SDT* (see Figure~\ref{allhistres}a) increases the total number of low-$z$ SN~Ia by $\sim$300\% with a total increase of $\sim$28\% over $0.1 \leq z \leq 1.7$.
-The short exposure time of the shallow imaging tier leads to low-SNR SNe and thus even with modified selection criteria this shallow survey still hinders the number of $z < 0.6$ SNe~Ia obtained, reaching only $\sim$43\% of the fraction stated within the SDT report.
+Slight modification of these selection criteria, as implemented in SDT* (see Figure~\ref{allhistres}a), increases the total number of low-$z$ ($z < 0.6$) SN~Ia by $\sim 300\%$, with an increase of $\sim 31\%$ for $0.1 \leq z \leq 1.7$.
+The short exposure time of the shallow imaging tier leads to low-SNR SNe, and thus even with modified selection criteria this shallow survey still hinders the number of $z < 0.6$ SNe~Ia obtained, reaching only $\sim 39\%$ of the fraction stated within the SDT report.